I'm Honey!

 There are a lot of expectations surrounding how your career should fit into your life journey.
 This is especially true for women; even in an apparently progressive age, you’ll find there will still be a lot of outdated views.
 One of the more prevalent is the idea you should stick with your initial career choice.
 Or that your desire to change demonstrates some form of personal weakness.
 This is, of course, complete nonsense.

 The fact you’ve reached mid-life and are considering something new is a testament to the idea a life well lived is filled with diverse experiences.
 Embarking upon a new journey is something to be celebrated.
+Pursuing a dream can be a powerful motivator for those considering a career change.
 Still, there will be challenges along the way to your enriching new mid-life career.
 It’s worth taking the time to understand what these look like and how to navigate them.

 Let’s run down a few key areas you should focus on.